hilbix/dehydrated/README.md

 As Debian now contains `dehydrated` as package and I trust Debian and hence the Debian Maintainers, this fork (to track changes on `dehydrated`) can be retired.

-I stopped to follow the changes before ACMEv2 was in place anyways, so this variant here stopped working with LetsEncrypt anyways.
+I stopped to follow the changes before ACMEv2 was in place, so this variant here stopped working with LetsEncrypt anyways.

 However ..